 Mixed Level Hand Building

 Let’s make things with clay!
-We will focus on foundational skills in slabs, coils, and sculpture in a series of instructor-guided and student-led projects.
-We’ll make everything from pinch pots to garden sculptures.
-Students will also work on building their surface design skills through the creation of tiles.
-The class will include discussion of clay, glazes, and kilns that will give students a holistic understanding of ceramics.
+We will focus on mastering skills in slabs, coils, and sculpture in a series of instructor-guided and student-led projects.
+Laurel Blackthorne will provide support and advice as students work independently on creative hand building projects of their own design and provide suggested projects for students working on specific skills and forms.
+The class will also include discussion of clay, glazes, and kilns that will give students a holistic understanding of ceramics.

 Student work will be available for pick up 1-2 weeks after the end of the class.

 Enrollment includes one 25 lb. bag of clay!

 Supplies: Tuition includes one 25 lb. bag of clay, use of studio tools and firing of work.
 Additional clay is available for purchase.

 LAUREL BLACKTHORNE (They/Them)